kumaratul60/assignment-big/README.md

 ## Introduction

-This app is a tool which randomly creates pairings for a ping pong tournament bracket from a list of names collected from the user.
+This app is a tool which randomly creates pairings for a Table-Tannis tournament bracket from a list of names collected from the user.

 ### Technologies